Credits required

 Delivery

-Hybrid You can complete this program in a hybrid format that requires one year of online coursework and one year of a site-based internship in Oregon.
+Choice This program is available either online or in a hybrid format that requires one year of online coursework and one year of a site-based internship in Oregon.
 View the curriculum.

 Start term